n-buckley/travel-tanzania/readme.md

 Everyday that I work on this, I'm going to document my **goal for the day, anything I got stuck on, and if I finished the goal**.
 If I finish the goal, then I'll iterate.
 I also tend to get analysis paralysis, so I'll document any of that too.

+Update: I've realized that I had already named the repo travel-tanzania so I suppose I've made my choice

+## day by day

+### Jul 11, 2022

+I [picked out](https://www.figma.com/file/Amzww2cEqJLnrUdIniNzjS/travel-tanzania?node-id=0%3A1) differnt features I liked from the inspo and so it's time to start... woo

+So...
+I didn't really set a goal... but I did the hero banner thing.
+I'm just doing a simple one: a background image and a title.

+> Eventually I'd like to be able to do the shape masks like the Salt in our Hair blog

+ but that's a little out of my scope right now.

+ --